nazirul-amin/pyside6-gemini-ai/README.md

 # Gemini Assistant

-## Overview
-The Gen AI App is a versatile tool designed to leverage the power of generative AI to simplify tasks such as recipe creation and image generation.
-With an intuitive user interface, users can easily generate recipes from images, create stunning visuals, and soon, translate text seamlessly.

 ## Features
 - **Generate Recipe from Image:** Upload an image, and the app will analyze it to provide a detailed recipe based on the contents.
 - **Generate Images:** Create unique images from text prompts (coming soon).
-- **Translate Text:** HTTP server for xunity autotranslator to translate unity game.

 ## Tech Stack
 - PySide6